-There is lack of evidence on the role of blood eosinophil count (BEC) as a predictor of treatment response in patients with chronic cough (CC).
-The study aimed to evaluate BEC as a predictor of treatment response in all non-smoking adults with CC and normal chest X-ray referred to cough clinic and in subgroup of patients with CC due to asthma or NAEB (non-asthmatic eosinophilic bronchitis).
+There is lack of evidence on the role of blood eosinophil count (BEC) as a predictor of treatment response in patients with chronic cough.
+The study aimed to evaluate BEC as a predictor of treatment response in all non-smoking adults with chronic cough and normal chest radiograph referred to cough clinic and in a subgroup of patients with chronic cough due to asthma or non-asthmatic eosinophilic bronchitis (NAEB).

-This prospective cohort study included 142 consecutive, non-smoking patients referred to our cough centre due to CC.
-The management of CC was performed according to the current recommendations.
-At least a 30 mm decrease of 100-mm visual analogue scale in cough severity and a 1.3 points improvement in Leicester Cough Questionnaire were classified as a good therapeutic response.
+This prospective cohort study included 142 consecutive, non-smoking patients referred to our cough centre due to chronic cough.
+The management of chronic cough was performed according to the current recommendations.
+At least a 30-mm decrease of 100-mm visual analogue scale in cough severity and a 1.3 points improvement in Leicester Cough Questionnaire were classified as a good therapeutic response.

 There was a predominance of females (72.5%), median age 57.5 years with long-lasting, severe cough (median cough duration 60 months, severity 55/100 mm).
-Asthma, NAEB were diagnosed in 47.2% and 4.9% of patients, respectively.
-After 12-16 weeks of therapy, a good response to CC treatment was found in 31.0% of all patients.
-A weak positive correlation was demonstrated between reduction in cough severity and BEC (r=0.28, P<0.001).
-AUC for all patients with CC was 0.62 with the optimal BEC cut-off for prediction of treatment response set at 237 cells/ μ L and for patients with CC due to asthma/ NAEB was 0.68 (95% CI 0.55-0.81) with the cut-off at 150 cells/ μ L.
+Asthma and NAEB were diagnosed in 47.2% and 4.9% of patients, respectively.
+After 12-16 weeks of therapy, a good response to chronic cough treatment was found in 31.0% of all patients.
+A weak positive correlation was demonstrated between reduction in cough severity and BEC (r=0.28, p<0.001).
+Area under the curve for all patients with chronic cough was 0.62 with the optimal BEC cut-off for prediction of treatment response set at 237 cells· μ L-1 and for patients with chronic cough due to asthma/NAEB was 0.68 (95% CI 0.55-0.81) with the cut-off at 150 cells· μ L-1.

-BEC is a poor predictor of treatment response in adults with CC treated in the cough centre.
+BEC is a poor predictor of treatment response in adults with chronic cough treated in the cough centre.